ietf-wg-cellar/ebml-specification/specification.markdown

 The `recursive` attribute is OPTIONAL.
 If the `recursive` attribute is not present then the `EBML Element` MUST NOT be used recursively.

+#### recurring

+A boolean to express if an `EBML Element` is defined as an `Identically Recurring Element` or not.

+The `recurring` attribute is OPTIONAL.
+If the `recurring` attribute is not present then the `EBML Element` MUST be considered to NOT be an `Identically Recurring Element`.

 #### minver

 The `minver` (minimum version) attribute stores a non-negative integer that represents the first version of the `docType` to support the `EBML Element`.